cadet/CADET-Workshop/02 CADET Fundamentals/02.2 inlet profiles/01_inlet_profiles.md

 +++ {"slideshow": {"slide_type": "fragment"}}

 In this lesson, we will:
-- Create and connect our first systems of unit operations.
 - Define inlet profiles using piecewise cubic polynomials.
-- Run CADET and analyze the results.

 +++ {"slideshow": {"slide_type": "slide"}}